hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 I can add these features tomorrow and cook up a few examples.
 No big deal.

 [19:28:18](#P0YXZTzT5gl9gErEswxpld2xxQpC0Wnm4OlE92lS0k0) <hiiamboris (NOT THIS ONE)>:
-But I'm working blindly then, and it would be better if you found an optimal ruleset for you and told me Ì†ΩÌ∏â
+But I'm working blindly then, and it would be better if you found an optimal ruleset for you and told me üòâ

 [19:28:42](#dIui72NO2LY25MBtXsjzR3KcuWKF0RfVj3stOO09Sn0) <GiuseppeChillemi (GiuseppeChillemi)>:
 To `object!/map!`.
 It would be nice to append rows to a block of objects or rows to a map.

 [19:29:10](#LDYDWbEA3EphSKnYYiXjw4wP_cUil56PzH-2wgZSGCQ) <GiuseppeChillemi (GiuseppeChillemi)>:
-> But I'm working blindly then, and it would be better if you found an optimal ruleset for you and told me Ì†ΩÌ∏â
+> But I'm working blindly then, and it would be better if you found an optimal ruleset for you and told me üòâ

 [19:29:23](#h85UKm9LfM_XHz_quJ_BVKXwWDcj_YtC7sjJJKn7cLk) <GiuseppeChillemi (GiuseppeChillemi)>: